librenms/librenms/README.md

 LibreNMS is an autodiscovering PHP/MySQL/SNMP based network monitoring which includes support for a wide range of network hardware and operating systems including Cisco, Linux, FreeBSD, Juniper, Brocade, Foundry, HP and many more.

-LibreNMS is a community-based fork of the last GPL-licensed version of [Observium][9].
-LibreNMS intends to be a viable network monitoring project and community that:
+LibreNMS is a community-based fork of [Observium][9].

+We intend LibreNMS to be a viable project and community that:
 - encourages contribution,
 - focuses on the needs of its users, and
 - offers a welcoming, friendly environment for everyone.

-If you're visiting because of a mention on the Observium mailing list, please read our [welcome to Observium users][12].

 The [Debian Social Contract][10] will be the basis of our priority system, and mutual respect the basis of our behaviour towards others.
 For more